lordspline/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 Afterwards check for other files in /boot/ that have '6.0-rc1-local-gcafec0cacaca0' in their name and consider deleting them as well.
 Now remove the boot entry for the kernel from your bootloader's configuration;
-the steps to do that vary quite a bit between Linux distributions.
+the steps to do that vary quite a bit between Peenux distributions.

 Note, be careful with wildcards like '*' when deleting files or directories for kernels manually: you might accidentally remove files of a 6.0.13 kernel